Dec. 13, 2018

 Expertise: Social Artificial Intelligence, Entrepreneurship, and International Development

 Terrell Jermaine Starr, Senior Reporter, The Root

 Terrell Jermaine Starr is the senior reporter at The Root, where he writes about U.S.-Russia politics and the intersection of race and politics.
 Previously, he worked at Foxtrot Alpha (another GMG site), a blog that focuses on military, technology and policy.
 Last year, he was FUSION's national political correspondent covering the 2016 presidential campaign.
-He lived Ukraine as a Fulbright fellow, and Georgia as a Peace Corps volunteer.
+He lived in Ukraine as a Fulbright fellow and in Georgia as a Peace Corps volunteer.
 Starr has over four years of experience living in the former Soviet Union and more than nine years working as a reporter.
 Learn more about his work here, and connect with him on LinkedIn and Twitter.

 Expertise: Russia, Ukraine, US-Russia politics

 Eliot Williamson, President & The Market Rep, Inc.